-This feature allows a user to have all calls that are directed to his extension, forwarded to the attendant, to a selected extension number within the PABX, or to a selected external number, WHEN THE EXTENSION IS BUSY.
-While the feature is active and the extension is idle, calls may be made and received normally (see also Call Forwarding - Busy/Don't Answer; for Call Forwarding Busy/Don't Answer on the SUPERSET 4 see Section MITL9174-518-105-NA).
+This feature allows a user to have all calls that are directed to his extension, forwarded to the Attendant, to a selected extension number within the PBX system, or to a selected external number, WHEN THE EXTENSION IS BUSY.
+While the feature is active and the extension is idle, calls may be made and received normally

 - Callbacks will always ring the originating extension, call forwarding has no effect. - Call forwarding has no effect on calls directed to an extension via hunting. - Only one type of Call Forwarding code may be active on each extension at any time.
-If an extension has one type of Call Forwarding code active and the user enters a new Call Forwarding code, the first type of forwarding is cancelled. - Calls may not be forwarded to extensions with a COS that includes Option Number 38 (Never a Forwardee). - The attendant cannot forward calls that are directed to the console. - Calls may be forwarded a maximum of two steps, once at the dialing stage (Call Forwarding - Follow Me or Call Forwarding -Busy), and once after ringing (Call Forwarding - Don't Answer). - Calls will not be forwarded to the attendant during Night Service. - If an invalid number is selected as a forwarding number, reorder tone is returned. - Call forwarding does not apply if the calling extension (or attendant) is the party to which the call would be forwarded. - Calls cannot be forwarded to a hunt group. - All call forwarding requests are lost after recovery from a power failure. - Extension call forwarding takes precedence over system call forwarding.
+If an extension has one type of Call Forwarding code active and the user enters a new Call Forwarding code, the first type of forwarding is cancelled. - Calls may not be forwarded to extensions with a COS that includes Option Number 38 (Never a Forwardee). - The Attendant cannot forward calls that are directed to the console. - Calls may be forwarded a maximum of two steps, once at the dialing stage (Call Forwarding - Follow Me or Call Forwarding -Busy), and once after ringing (Call Forwarding - Don't Answer). - Calls will not be forwarded to the Attendant during Night Service. - If an invalid number is selected as a forwarding number, reorder tone is returned. - Call forwarding does not apply if the calling extension (or Attendant) is the party to which the call would be forwarded. - Extension call forwarding takes precedence over system call forwarding.